zwerm/StaMP/README.md

 StaMP is a messaging protocol designed to make working with multiple messaging platforms easier, by providing a standardised data format for how message objects are represented.

+# draft-01
+This package serves as a first informal draft of the protocol.

 It also includes interfaces, classes, and types for working with StaMP.

 StaMP is driven by **M**essaging **L**anguage **L**ocalisers (MLLs), which transform messages from one locale to another.